Korean dating shows

 Although the participants are allowed to develop feelings for each other, they are not allowed to express their interest directly.
 Instead, every member gets to anonymously send a message to the person they are interested in.

 Also, there is a panel of celebrities and experts who watch these eight members to predict the possible “love lines”.

 Season one of Heart Signal aired in 2017, followed by season two in 2018.
 Season three aired in 2020.

 A show titled Friends was produced in 2021, and it featured some of the participants from seasons two and three.
 Unlike Heart Signal, which mainly focuses on romantic relationships, Friends is about developing both friendships and romantic relationships.

 Watch the teaser of Heart Signal 2 here:

 Transit Love first aired in June 2021.
 It’s a reality show where four couples who have broken up come together to look back on their relationship and ultimately find new love.
 Some participants hope to reunite with their exes, while others are ready to meet someone new.

-This show focuses on the inner world of the couples.
 In order to capture their raw and genuine emotions, the production crew remains hidden and the participants do not know when they are being filmed.
 This enables a realistic and unfiltered portrayal of the participants.